The Beach Boys

 A November 18th date was set for the release of a six-CD/five-LP box set titled "Sail on Sailor - 1972".
 The collection included remastered versions of 1972's Carl And The Passions - "So Tough" and 1973's "Holland".
 Also enclosed are the EP "Mount Vernon and Fairway" and a previously unreleased concert recorded at New York City's Carnegie Hall on Thanksgiving 1972.
 Of the 105 tracks, 80 had never been released before.

+Early the following year, drummer John Cowsill and guitarist Scott Totten, both long serving members of the Beach Boys' touring band, were dismissed for undisclosed reasons.
 The Beach Boys family learned that touring member Jeff Foskett passed away on December 11th, 2023 at the age of 67.
-He had been touring and recording with Brian Wilson, The Beach Boys and Mike Love since 1981, but was forced to step away after being diagnosed with stage 4 anaplastic thyroid cancer in early 2018.
+He had been traveling and recording with Brian Wilson, The Beach Boys and Mike Love since 1981, but was forced to step away after being diagnosed with stage 4 anaplastic thyroid cancer in early 2018.
 Onstage, Jeff played guitar and provided falsetto vocals.
 He sang lead on "Don't Worry Baby", "Wouldn't It Be Nice" and several others.
 Brian Wilson issued a statement on social media that said, "I'm so heartbroken that my dear friend Jeff Foskett has passed.
 Jeff was always there for me when we toured and we couldn't have done it without him."
 Foskett also recorded his own solo albums, including "Thru My Window", "Vintage Summer" and "Voices".
 Along with his work with The Beach Boys, he toured and recorded with many other musicians, including Paul McCartney, Jeff Beck, and Roy Orbison.

 Mike Love, Bruce Johnston and crew were slated to kick off their massive 2024 Endless Summer Gold tour in Honolulu, Hawaii on February 21st and wrap up in Nashville on September 23rd.
 Meanwhile, Brian Wilson was said to be working on a Country music album that he started recording in 1970, tentatively titled "Cows in the Pasture".
 The LP was scheduled for release sometime in 2025.
 Shortly after this announcement, the 81-year-old Brian was diagnosed with dementia, and his representatives issued a statement that said he was "unable to properly provide for his own personal needs for physical health, food, clothing, or shelter."
 His longtime publicist and manager, Jean Sievers, and his longtime business manager, LeeAnn Hard, petitioned the courts for conservatorship to take care of his personal and medical affairs.